VictorTaelin/optimul/README.md

 ```

 This innocent optimization is essential for the algorithm, as it allows the
-"headers" of the `bn`, `b1` and `b0` constructors to be shared.
+"headers" of the `bn`, `b1` and `b0` constructors to be "shared".
 This, in turn,
 causes the composition of `inc . inc` not to grow in size, allowing it to fuse
 and, thus, be called `n` times in `O(log(n))` time via compact Church Nats.

 ### 3. Fueling fusion with compact Church Nats

 A Church Nat is a λ-term in the form `λs.λz.(s(s...(s(s(z)))))` A compact Church
-Nat is one that "compresses" its own body by using chaining "let" expressions.
+Nat is one that "compresses" its own body by chaining "let" expressions.
+For
-For example, the term below, called `c255`:
+example, the term below, called `c255`:

 ```c
 c255 = λs. λz.